hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 * remote\
   If you are reading data from another HPCC instance, it may be storing the data in different locations.
 This category allows the system to be configured to directly access the files created by the remote cluster.
 * temp (optional)\
   Where are temporary files written?
-[Jake is this actually used?]
+This is used to determine the location to write non-spill temporary files.
+It will default to a local temporary directory.

 If more than one storage plane is defined with the same category, the first is used as the default.
 You can override the default data or spill plane for Thor (or roxie, eclagent) by setting the "dataPlane" or "spillPlane" properties on the Thor instance.
 Similarly the default location for git repositories used by eclccserver can be configured with the "gitPlane" property.
 See the values.schema.json file for more details and other examples.